The Yuma Audubon Society is dedicated to conserving natural resources,

 Close to Christmas we hold our annual

 Christmas Bird Count (CBC) and Birdathon.
 We count and monitor the status of birds around Imperial NWR, Laguna Dam, and Mittry Lake.
-Please contact Henry Detwiler if you'd like to participate in the next CBC.
-E-mail Henry at email@example.com
+The count circle encompases desert, the Colorado River, lakes, marshes, and agricultural areas; our species count is typically 115-120 species, with highs of 133 in 1982 and 1984.
+The 2020 CBC will be held on Dec 19th.
+Please contact the coordinator Lin Piest at email@example.com to participate.

-Here are some of our better count-day sightings from the 2010 count:
+Here are some of our better count-day sightings from the banner 2010 count:

-- 4 Barrow's Goldeneye at Senator Wash, CA
+- 4 Barrow's Goldeneyes at Senator Wash, CA

 - Red-throated Loon at Ferguson Lake